 Businesses capitalize on personalized advertising because they can target their audience with higher granularity.

-Take Google AdWords, for example.
-AdWords targeting allows brands to segment by key variables such as day of the week, time of day, location, device type, buying intent (search keyword), etc. As a result, there is less wasted money on irrelevant ad clicks and ads are shown to a more interested audience with higher chances of converting.
+Take Google Ads, for example.
+Their targeting allows brands to segment by key variables such as day of the week, time of day, location, device type, buying intent (search keyword), etc. As a result, there is less wasted money on irrelevant ad clicks and ads are shown to a more interested audience with higher chances of converting.

 Why landing pages are one of the lowest hanging fruits